 Number of fish species: 78

 Number of shipwrecks: Over 350 (Many are now protected preserves that are accessible to recreational divers)

 Sought after gem: The Lake Superior Agate – Click here to learn more about Agates

 Anyone who has ever heard the poem “The Song of Hiawatha” by Henry Wadsworth Longfellow knows that Lake Superior is also called Gichigami.

 Gichigami has been spelled multiple ways, including Gitche Gumee and Kitchi-gummi.
 Gichigami is an Anishinaabemowin (Ojibwe or Chippewa) word meaning “big water” or “great water.”

 French explorers called the great body of water “Le Lac Superieur,” or “Upper Lake”—as in, the lake above Lake Huron.
-The French began trading with the Anishinabe Ojibwe in the 1600s.
+The French began trading with the Anishinaabe Ojibwe in the 1600s.

 The Lake Superior basin is home to an astonishing array of critters, including moose, lynx, wolves, coyotes, bobcats, otter, deer, beavers, fishers and pine martens.
-Learn more about Cook County plants and wildlife.
+Learn more about Cook County wildlife viewing here.

 The North Shore region, including the Gunflint Trail, is also a birder’s paradise.
 It is a major flight corridor year-round and a seasonal migratory flyway for many species.